EU DisinfoLab’s mission is to raise awareness on disinformation and the manipulation of information and contribute to a better information landscape

 This analysis, focused on video-sharing platform Odysee, and based on a 3,000+ list of access restrictions, shows that the EU and Member States are far from doing enough, even on possibly illegal content.

-Brussels needs to move beyond ready-made slogans in the fight against disinformation The recent Doppelganger operation we exposed mainly consisted of Russian actors cloning media websites and buying many domain names echoing real ones to spread anti-Ukraine narratives.
+The recent Doppelganger operation we exposed mainly consisted of Russian actors cloning media websites and buying many domain names echoing real ones to spread anti-Ukraine narratives.

 The EU DisinfoLab welcomes the European Commission’s European Media Freedom Act (EMFA) proposal.
 However, we are concerned about the introduction of Article 17 which could undo much of the progress done in the fight against disinformation.